Protection of adults at risk of harm

 • banning orders.

 A protection order should be made with the consent of the adult.
-If the adult is under pressure to give consent to a course of action, such as when they are being harmed by someone that they trust, the court can overrule the need for consent.
+If the adult is under pressure to give consent, such as if they're being harmed by someone they trust, the court can overrule the need for consent.

 Assessment order

-An assessment order allows the local authority to take an adult for a private interview or medical examination.
-This will only be necessary where the place being visited is not available or suitable for these purposes.
+An assessment order allows the local council to take an adult for a private interview or medical examination.
+This will only be necessary if the place being visited is not available or suitable.

 Removal order

-There is no appeal allowed against the granting or failure to grant a removal order.
-However, it may be possible to have it varied or recalled if there is a change in facts or circumstances.
+It's not possible to appeal against a removal order.
+However, it might be possible to have it varied or recalled if there's a change in facts or circumstances.

 Banning order

-A banning order bans the subject of the order from a specified place for up to 6 months.
-This order can only be granted where the adult at risk is likely to be seriously harmed and it is considered that banning the other person from a specified place will protect the adult at risk more than removing them from that place.
+A banning order bans a person from a specific place for up to 6 months.
+This order can only be granted if the adult at risk is likely to be seriously harmed and it's considered that banning the other person from a specific place will protect the adult at risk more than removing them from that place.

-Any decision to grant, or refuse to grant, a banning order can be appealed and if you want to do this you must seek legal advice.
+It's possible to appeal a decision to grant, or refuse to grant, a banning order.
+If you want to do this, you must seek legal advice.

 Code of practice

-The Scottish government has produced a code of practice for the Adult Support and Protection (Scotland) Act 2007.
-The code provides guidance for councils and other professionals about how to protect adults at risk of harm.
+There's a code of practice for councils and other professionals about how to protect adults at risk of harm.

 Further help